inlets/docs.inlets.dev/docs/tutorial/kubernetes-ingress.md

 You can now get a green lock and a valid TLS certificate for your local cluster, which also means that this will work with bare-metal Kubernetes, on-premises and with your Raspberry Pi cluster.

-> Note if you're just looking for something to use in development, without TLS or encryption, you can install the inlets-operator without the `--license` flag and port 80 will be exposed for you instead.
-You can still use NginxIngress, but you won't get a certificate and it won't be encrypted e2e.